kstephens/ss/README.md

     (proc args ...)  =>  #<app proc args ...>

-The &app vector form has a length that can be computed in O(1) time for efficient arity checking.
+The application vector form has a length that can be computed in O(1) time for efficient arity checking.
 The vector form is time and space efficent when allocating new parameter bindings.

 #### Closures

     (lambda formals . body)  =>  #<lambda formals (begin . body)>

-The &lambda vector form is aware of its lexical enviroment, parameter positions and rest-args.
+The lambda vector form is aware of its lexical enviroment, parameter positions and rest-args.
 The body is rewritten as above to aid proper tail-recursion.

 #### Variable References